amaki-aria/amaki-aria.github.io/themes/yuripages/README.md

 YuriPages is a theme made with BootStrap for novel authors.
 The main difference than other themes is that categorizing is mainly based on directory structure.

+### Getting Started:

+Just simply download or clone this repository, and drop it into

 ### **Commonly needed config entries**:

 ###### CJK language users: